 \subsection{Simulator Architecture}

-Fig.~\ref{Fig:CXL_MemSim_overview} shows the overall architecture of CXL-DMSim, with three main components built on top of gem5.
-First, we added a CXL memory expander model, illustrated as CXL \emph{Host-managed Device Memory} (HDM) in the figure, to the gem5 simulator.
-It connects to the system as a PCI device with standalone memory space through IOBus (see Fig.~\ref{Fig:gem5_X86_platfrom}).
-Second, we implemented the CXL sub-protocols CXL.io and CXL.mem, which are required for Type 3 devices.
+Fig.~\ref{fig:CXL_MemSim_overview} shows the overall architecture of CXL-DMSim, with three main components built on top of gem5.
+First, we added a CXL memory expander model, illustrated as CXL \emph{host-managed device memory} (HDM) in the figure, to the gem5 simulator.
+Second, we implemented the CXL sub-protocols CXL.io and CXL.mem, which are required for type-3 devices.
 The CXL.io sub-protocol is used for the CPU to enumerate and configure CXL devices; it is achieved by reusing the original PCI protocol in gem5.
 The CXL.mem sub-protocol allows the CPU to access the CXL HDM directly; it is achieved by integrating new CXL.mem packets as well as by extending internal components such as bridge in gem5.
 Third, we designed a dedicated device driver and a NUMA-compatible memory management mechanism in the guest OS, to manage the allocation and deallocation of CXL HDM as well as to provide interfaces to upper-level user applications.

-Depending on the CXL HDM management mechanism in the guest OS, CXL-DMSim provides users with two ways to use our CXL memory expander: \emph{Application Managed} (AM) and \emph{Kernel Managed} (KM).
+Depending on the CXL HDM management mechanism in the guest OS, CXL-DMSim provides users with two ways to use our CXL memory expander: \emph{application-managed} (AM) and \emph{kernel-managed} (KM).
 In the AM mode, applications can allocate and free CXL HDM using the \emph{memkind} library or the \emph{mmap} system call interface provided by our device driver.
 This usage mode offers users more flexibility and granularity in managing CXL HDM but also imposes the pressure of modifying legacy programs.
-In the KM mode, the CXL memory expander is exposed to the OS kernel as a CPU-less (or memory-only) NUMA node, with the kernel managing the allocation and release of CXL HDM transparently to applications.
+In the KM mode, the CXL memory expander is exposed to the OS kernel as a CPU-less NUMA node, with the kernel managing the allocation and release of CXL HDM transparently to applications.
 Users can seamlessly utilize CXL HDM through existing tools such as \emph{numactl}.
-However, it is evident that in this mode the difference from the DDR memory is only reflected in the ``NUMA distance".
+However, it is evident that in this mode the difference from the DDR memory is only reflected in the ``NUMA distance''.
 Users are not able to perceive and exploit the unique characteristics (e.g., persistence, large volume, and low power consumption) of different memory technologies behind the CXL interface.
 Note that the KM mode is consistent with the mainstream usage of CXL memory expanders on real-world hardware platforms.